 - ‘Shielded’ with a foil jacket to cancel any outside interference

 - Used primarily for large-scale enterprises, high-end applications, and exterior cabling that will be exposed to environmental elements.

-This type of cable is commonly used to deliver TV signals (its higher bandwidth makes it more suitable for video applications) and to connect computers in a network or to the internet.
+This type of cable is commonly used to deliver TV signals (its higher bandwidth makes it more suitable for video applications) and to connect computers to a network or to the internet.
 Along with the stable transmission of data, coax also has anti-jamming capabilities and can effectively protect signals from being interfered with.
 The cost is slightly higher than twisted-pair cables, but still more economical than fibre.
 There are also two types of coaxial cables:

 - Most commonly used to transmit video signals

 - Often used to connect video signals between different components like DVDs, VCRs, or receivers commonly known as A/V cables

 - Primarily utilized to transmit a data signal in a 2-way communication system